Multiple epiphyseal dysplasia

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 autosomal dominant and autosomal recessive.
-Both types have relatively mild signs and symptoms, which may include joint pain that most commonly affects the hips and knees; early-onset arthritis; a waddling walk; and mild short stature as adults.
-Recessive MED is additionally characterized by malformations of the hands, feet, and knees; scoliosis; and other abnormalities.
-The majority of individuals are diagnosed during childhood, but some mild cases may not be diagnosed until adulthood.
-Dominant MED is caused by mutations in the COMP, COL9A1, COL9A2, COL9A3, or MATN3 genes (or can be of unknown cause), and recessive MED is caused by mutations in the SLC26A2 gene.Multiple epiphyseal dysplasia (MED) is a group of disorders of cartilage and bone development primarily affecting the ends of the long bones in the arms and legs (epiphyses).
-There are two types, which are distinguished by their patterns of inheritance -
+Signs and symptoms may include joint pain in the hips and knees; early-onset arthritis; a waddling walk; and mild short stature as adults.
+Recessive MED may also cause malformations of the hands, feet, and knees; scoliosis; or other abnormalities.
+Most people are diagnosed during childhood, but mild cases may not be diagnosed until adulthood.
+Dominant MED is caused by mutations in the COMP, COL9A1, COL9A2, COL9A3, or MATN3 genes (or can be of unknown cause), and recessive MED is caused by mutations in the SLC26A2 gene.Multiple epiphyseal dysplasia (MED) is a group of disorders of cartilage and bone development, primarily affecting the ends of the long bones in the arms and legs (epiphyses).
+There are two types of MED, which are distinguished by their patterns of inheritance -

 - Multiple epiphyseal dysplasia.
 Genetics Home Reference.
 February 2008; http://ghr.nlm.nih.gov/condition/multiple-epiphyseal-dysplasia.
 Accessed 5/12/2011.

 - Genetics Home Reference (GHR) contains information on Multiple epiphyseal dysplasia.
 This website is maintained by the National Library of Medicine.

 - The National Organization for Rare Disorders (NORD) is a federation of more than 130 nonprofit voluntary health organizations serving people with rare disorders.
 Click on the link to view information on this topic.